x-0117/Tarantula-For-LinkedIn/README.md

 - The tarantula bot was created only for the purpose of this project and the numnber of connections it has is very limited (0 to be specific -_-) hence, it doesn't have access to a lot of profiles.
+- Some exceptions have not been handled yet, which may raise errors and hence, incorrect results.

 ## Solutions
 - The credentials of the bot are `tarantula.1110101@protonmail.com:T4ran7ula` (No, you can't change the password, you don't have access to the mail.
 Try Brute-forcing!
 Go on!!) if you login manually to the profile and pass a few of the captcha tests, you're good to go.
 It's better if you're logged in from a browser, while the code runs.